I’m Jamie Bologna for JamieBologna.com. Thanks for stopping by.

 I’m a multimedia journalist interested in politics, tech, policy, and the things that make people tick.
 I love hearing other people’s stories.

-Currently, I’m a Producer and Director at WBUR‘s afternoon show, Radio Boston with Meghna Chakrabarti, where I cut audio, book guests, conduct field interviews, direct the daily live show, produce web content, and assist with the daily production duties.
+Currently, I’m a Producer/Director/Reporter and occasional fill-in host at WBUR‘s afternoon show, Radio Boston, where I cut audio, book guests, conduct field interviews, direct the daily live show, produce web content, and assist with the daily production duties.

 I grew up in Methuen, Massachusetts, and after high school I attended Tufts University, double majoring in political science and Spanish.
 Upon graduation in 2008, I moved to Washington, DC, to work for the American Enterprise Institute (AEI) and then the Hudson Institute.